deepaks11/mistral_trainer/README.md

+Certainly!
+Here's the full README with the added hardware requirements section:

+---

 # Fine-Tuning Mistral 7B Model

 ## Introduction

-This repository contains the code and instructions for fine-tuning the Mistral 7B model for natural language processing tasks.
+This repository contains the code and instructions for fine-tuning the Mistral 7B-instruct model for natural language processing tasks.
 Mistral 7B, developed by Mistral.AI, is a powerful large language model (LLM) capable of generating coherent text and performing various NLP tasks.
 By fine-tuning this model, we aim to enhance its performance on specific tasks using custom datasets.

 ## Overview of Mistral 7B Instruct-V0.2